Vernacular architecture is the flag bearer of a culture: Dr. AnilKumar

 Connecting with the structure:

-Before understanding the principles governing vernacular architecture, it becomes imperative to define the same.
+Before understanding the principles governing vernacular architecture, it becomes imperative to define the latter.
 “Vernacular architecture, in simple terms, is that which belongs to the context that is being spoken about.
 It is both suitable to that place, and has evolved in that place over a period of time,” says Dr. Anilkumar.
 Vernacular architecture, he adds, responds to the needs of the society, its culture, its systems in place, and has aesthetics built and applied to it in a very innate way, effortlessly.

 Demonstrating this point, he adds that sometimes one connects better with certain structures as compared to others in day-to-day life.
 “It is not an accident.
 One can inadvertently, without it being recorded in consciousness, appreciate a place by feeling a sense of belonging to the latter.
 There are certain principles that are explicitly or implicitly applied to design that makes one feel so,” he says.